 Course schedule details can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.

 Written exam (on the contents of the classes and the compulsory literature) (75%);

 Written assignment (on subjects related to the general topic of the class, ca. 2,500 words) (25%).

-Both should be a pass, the final mark is the outcome of the weighed results.
+Both should be at least a 5.0, the final mark is the outcome of the weighed results.
 The exam and paper can be retaken once.

 Start registration for the BA2 seminars: